antouanbg/Bulgarian_Linguistic/README.md

 # Collection of Bulgarian Linguistic Corpus and Models
 You may find here all opensource and publically available Bulgarian datasets and models used for ASR, TTS, NLP and Machine Translations including Multimedia Corpus of Spoken Bulgarian.
-Thanks to all colleagues in the linguistic and ML community.

 If you are having a publically available dataset and would like to share with us please let me know.
 It will be updated frequently.
 So please star this repo ;)
 __________________________